 Finally, to remain eligible to participate in Title IV programs, an educational institution's student loan cohort default rates must remain below certain specified levels.
 An educational institution loses eligibility to participate in Title IV programs if its cohort default rate equals or exceeds 40% for any given year or 30% for three consecutive years.
-The official cohort rate for federal fiscal year 2018 was 14.1%.
+The official cohort default rates for federal fiscal years 2018 and 2017 are 14.1% and 19.2%, respectively.
+Due to COVID-19, repayment of student loans was suspended.
+As a result, the 2019 official cohort default rate is 3.9%.